Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The returned data is first grouped per property and then by frame.
-The property can be any of the fields described under `structures entries`_ as well as a reference entry or a database specific field.
+The property can be any of the fields described under `structures entries`_ or a database specific field.
 Each property has a dictionary as the value, with the following fields:

 - **frame_encoding**: